Toddlers

 Running (18 to 24 months)

-Some kids seems to go from crawling to sprinting in two seconds flat.
+Some kids seem to go from crawling to sprinting in two seconds flat.
 Others take more time.
 How come?
 Because kids fall a lot when learning to run, and some are just more willing to risk it.
-To encourage your child:
+To encourage your child

 Using simple sentences (18 to 24 months)